 Prime Minister Netanyahu, and by the way, thank you for a good call, Laura, has made it clear.

-We're the we're the big Satan, Israel's the little Satan.
+We're the big Satan.

 These mullahs, in their radicalism, their fanaticism, they think God and their theocracy is instructing them and will reward them for killing the infidels.

-That's a pretty ugly, twisted ideology that if you ever combine it with nuclear weapons, we're we're in trouble.
+That's a pretty ugly, twisted ideology that if you ever combine it with nuclear weapons, we're in trouble.

 Then we're talking about great potential, great potential for a modern day Holocaust.